 Students will be selected on the basis of their rank score.
-There are no required subjects, but recommended subjects to take in Years 12 and 13 to prepare you for this programme are Biology, Chemistry, Physics, Statistics and English, or another subject that develops literacy and communication skills.
+There are no required subjects, but we recommended Biology, Chemistry, Physics and Statistics as subjects that will prepare you for this programme.
+English, or another subject that develops literacy and communication skills, would also be beneficial.